ruyrybeyro/chrootvpn/README.md

 CShell CheckPoint Java agent needs Java (already in the chroot)  *and* X11 desktop rights.
 The binary SNX VPN client needs a 32-bits environment.

-Recommended having Firefox already installed, for deploying via this script a firefox policy for automagically accepting the self-signed Mobile Access Portal Agent X.509 certificate.
+Whilst it is recommended having Firefox already installed, for deploying via this script a firefox policy for automagically accepting the self-signed Mobile Access Portal Agent X.509 certificate, if it is not present a already a policy, you can install a Firefox anytime doing:

+    vpn.sh policy

 Usage: